12 Best Automated Phishing Simulation Tools [2026 Guide]

 Autonomous Lure Generation: The AI agent scans your organization’s public news, social media, and tech stack to generate context-aware phishing lures.
 No templates.
 Just bespoke attacks that mimic real-world threats.

-Continuous Simulation: Hunto abandons the campaign model for a persistent, low-and-slow approach.
-It sends simulations continuously, ensuring security awareness is always on, not just a quarterly event.
+Continuous Simulation: Hunto drops the campaign model for a persistent, low-and-slow approach.
+Simulations run continuously, so security awareness isn’t just a quarterly event.

 Real-Time Feedback: When a user fails a simulation, they receive instant, point-of-failure training.
-This immediate correction is proven to be more effective than delayed, generic training modules.
+Immediate correction beats delayed, generic modules every time.

-Slack & Teams Integration: Feedback and micro-trainings are delivered directly within the user’s workflow via Slack or Microsoft Teams, increasing engagement and minimizing disruption.
+Slack & Teams Integration: Feedback and micro-trainings land directly in the user’s workflow via Slack or Microsoft Teams.
+Higher engagement.
+Minimal disruption.

 In our experience, this method drives rapid improvement.
-For example, a 500-employee tech firm using Hunto’s agentic approach reduced credential submissions in phishing tests by 85% within the first three months.
+A 500-employee tech firm using Hunto’s agentic approach cut credential submissions in phishing tests by 85% within the first three months.
+That’s real movement.

 Pricing

-Hunto’s pricing is transparent and value-based.
+Hunto’s pricing is transparent.
 Plans start at $48 per user per year for the Phishing Simulation Agent.
-For comprehensive human risk management including dark web monitoring and brand protection, contact the sales team for enterprise pricing on the full Autopilot platform.
+For full human risk management including dark web monitoring and brand protection, contact the sales team for enterprise pricing on the full Autopilot platform.

 2. Hoxhunt